attdevsupport/API-Platform/MMS/Vb/app1/README.txt

 4) FQDN			  	 : https://api.att.com

-5) scope				 : SMS
+5) scope				 : MMS

 6) short_code				: {set the value as per your registered application 'short code' field value}

 7) AccessTokenFilePath		: {set the value to the path of the file, which application creates and stores access token }

 Note: If your application is promoted from Sandbox environment to Production environment and you decide to use production application settings, you must update parameters 1-2 as per production application details.